iiab/iiab/roles/network/pi-wifi-gateway.md

 }
 ```
 * Reboot, log in again, and use "ip a" to verify that the wlan0 has an inet address
-* Run the online script to load IIAB onto your rpi
+* Get the online script to load IIAB onto your rpi

 ```
 wget http://download.iiab.io/6.4/rpi/load-lite.txt
 ```
-* Look downloaded script, verify that it is what you want
+* Look at the downloaded script, and verify that it is what you want
 * Do the install
 ```
   cat load-lite.txt | sudo bash